Predicted CLV

 • Which customers will respond better to special offers and perks?

-• What are the best personalized experiences for your best customers?
+• What are the best personalized experiences for your top customers, such as personalized rewards, offers, and content?

 • Which customers have individual price preferences?